Online High School Math Curriculum

 Time4Learning’s Pre-Calculus full-year course is designed to be taken after Algebra II.
 This course builds on functions topics including graphing, composition, inverses, and inequalities.
 Knowledge of trigonometric functions is also expanded, and students are given opportunities to apply these concepts using real-world problems.
 The pre-calculus course is made up of 10 chapters that cover topics including vectors, matrices, and analytic geometry, just to name a few.
 The course features interactive tools, a graphing calculator, animations, and simulations to help students apply concepts and visualize content.

 Learn more about the high school pre-calculus curriculum.

 High School Trigonometry Curriculum

-Time4Learning’s one-semester trigonometry course helps students use their geometry and algebra skills to begin their study of trigonometry.
-Students will be required to express understanding using qualitative, quantitative, algebraic, and graphing skills.
-This course begins with a quick overview of right triangle relationships before introducing trigonometric functions and their applications.
+Time4Learning’s one-semester trigonometry course allows students to use their knowledge of geometry and algebra to begin their study of trigonometry.
+This course begins with an overview of right triangle relationships before introducing trigonometric functions and their applications.
 Students explore angles and radian measures, circular trigonometry, and the unit circle.
-Students extend their understanding to trigonometric graphs, including the effects of translations and the inverses of trigonometric functions.
-On-screen teachers explain the mathematical theory of each concept and detail the step-by step procedures for each algorithm.
+They’ll extend their understanding of trigonometric graphs, including the effects of translations and the inverses of trigonometric functions.
+The final chapters introduce students to vectors and conic sections.

 Learn more about the high school trigonometry curriculum.